George Loves Weather

 The two most common types of temperature sensors are thermometers and thermistors.

-Thermometers use the expansion or contraction property of certain materials to measure temperature, while thermistors use the change in electrical resistance with temperature.
+Thermometers utilize the expansion or contraction characteristic of specific materials for temperature measurement, whereas thermistors rely on the alteration in electrical resistance as temperature changes.

-These nifty devices come in various forms, with thermometers and thermistors being the most prevalent.
+These remarkable devices manifest in diverse configurations, with thermometers and thermistors emerging as the most prevalent options.

 Thermometers, the classic type we all recognize, leverage the expansion and contraction properties of materials such as mercury or alcohol.